Todd Kohlhepp: Release

 In August 2001, Kohlhepp was released from prison after serving fourteen years and moved to South Carolina, where his mother was living.
 During his imprisonment, he attended and graduated from Central Arizona College with a bachelor's degree in computer science.
 From January 2002 to November 2003, he worked as a graphic designer for a company in Spartanburg.
 He began studying at Greenville Technical College in 2003.
-Kohlhepp transferred to the University of South Carolina Upstate the following year, and graduated in 2008 with a Bachelor of Science degree in business administration-marketing.
+Kohlhepp transferred to the University of South Carolina Upstate the following year and graduated in 2008 with a Bachelor of Science degree in business administration-marketing.

 Despite being registered as a sex offender, Kohlhepp was able to get a real estate license on June 30, 2006, after lying about the felony charge on his application.
 From this, he built a firm that had a dozen agents in its employ.
 He had been recognized as a top-selling agent in the Carolina region.
 The firm was closed down following his arrest.
 Kohlhepp also acquired a private pilot license and several properties out of state.
 In May 2014, he purchased nearly 100 acre of land, located in an area nine miles (fourteen kilometers) from the community of Moore, for $305,632.
-He then set a fence, which cost $80,000, around the property.
+He then set up a fence, which cost $80,000, around the property.

-A customer who sold her home to Kohlhepp remembered him as extremely outgoing and professional, but noted that he would often talk about his firearms and sometimes subtly used sexual innuendo during their conversations.
+A customer who sold her home to Kohlhepp remembered him as extremely outgoing and professional, but noted that he would often talk about his firearms and sometimes subtly use sexual innuendo during their conversations.
 Conversely, a woman who assisted one of Kohlhepp's employees described him as angry and condescending towards her partner.
 A banker who worked with Kohlhepp said he often watched pornographic videos, even at work.

 Kohlhepp frequented a Waffle House restaurant in Roebuck, where his behavior disturbed the waitresses to the point where the male cook began to take Kohlhepp's orders for them.
 According to this employee, one of the waitresses was Meagan Leigh McCraw-Coxie, one of Kohlhepp's victims.